Project 6: Capture the flag

 Grading

-• 20 bonus points for the sixth flag
+- 10 points for the first flag

 Points can be lost for turning in files in incorrect formats (e.g. not UNIX-line break ASCII), failing to follow specified formatting and naming conventions, or encrypting/signing your file using the wrong keys.